MohAlsekait/Full-Stack-Development-MISK-Program/Fyyur-project/README.md

 Fyyur is a musical venue and artist booking site that facilitates the discovery and bookings of shows between local performing artists and venues.
 This site lets you list new artists and venues, discover them, and list shows with artists as a venue owner.

-Your job is to build out the data models to power the API endpoints for the Fyyur site by connecting to a PostgreSQL database for storing, querying, and creating information about artists and venues on Fyyur.
+The main task is to build out the data models to power the API endpoints for the Fyyur site by connecting to a PostgreSQL database for storing, querying, and creating information about artists and venues on Fyyur.

-## Overview

-This app is nearly complete.
-It is only missing one thing… real data!
-While the views and controllers are defined in this application, it is missing models and model interactions to be able to store retrieve, and update data from a database.
-By the end of this project, you should have a fully functioning site that is at least capable of doing the following, if not more, using a PostgreSQL database:

-* creating new venues, artists, and creating new shows.
-* searching for venues and artists.
-* learning more about a specific artist or venue.

-We want Fyyur to be the next new platform that artists and musical venues can use to find each other, and discover new music shows.
-Let's make that happen!

 ## Tech Stack (Dependencies)